Tomb of the Unknown Soldier: Other countries

 The idea of a symbolic Tomb of the Unknown Soldier then spread to other countries.
 In 1921, the United States unveiled its own Tomb of the Unknown Soldier, Portugal its Túmulo do Soldado Desconhecido, and Italy its Tomba del Milite Ignoto.
+Australia has entombed an Unknown Soldier as a key focus point of a broader Australian National War Memorial, a museum dedicated to sacrifice in war and avoiding it by peace.

 Other nations have followed the practice and created their own tombs.
 In Chile and Ukraine, the second 'unknown tombs' were unveiled to commemorate The Unknown Sailor.
 In Serbia, soldiers of World War I are commemorated by the Monument to the Unknown Hero on the mountain of Avala.
 In the Philippines, the Tomb of the Unknown Soldier at the Libingan ng mga Bayani ("Cemetery of the Heroes") is the cemetery's most prominent structure.

 Symbolism

 The Tombs of the Unknown Soldiers typically contain the remains of a soldier who is unidentified (or "known but to God" as the stone is sometimes inscribed).
 These remains are considered impossible to identify, and so serve as a symbol for all of a country's unknown dead wherever they fell in the war being remembered.
 The anonymity of the entombed soldier is the key symbolism of the monument; it could be the tomb of anyone who fell in service of the nation, and therefore serves as a monument symbolizing all of the sacrifices.